whitneyburton/portfolios/students/jeff_ruane/20150814-jeff_ruane-m1.markdown

 I was evaluated by Josh with the following scores:

-1. Functionality: 2
+1. Functionality                 : 2
+  * No cracking
-2. Fundamental Ruby and Style: 3+
+2. Fundamental Ruby and Style    : 3+
+  * Like the "function objects" ie decryptor
+  * The binary was nice
-3. Test-Drive Development: 3
+3. Test-Drive Development        : 3
+  * When something is difficult to test, identify what is making it difficult and push that higher in the callstack (ie stdin/stdout are provided by the test / binary, and then we can give it a version that records what was printed and provides the input that the tests want to give it)
 4. Breaking Logic into Components: 3+

 I recieved the following feedback from my partner: "He's very kind and productive."